kvarak/dnd/docs/_Classes/alchemist.md

 **Skill Points:** You gain 1 skill point per level.

 #### Skills - Combat
-**Combat Skill Points:** You gain 1 skill point to spend on combat skills every even level.
+**Combat Skill Points:** You gain 1 skill point to spend on combat skills every 3rd level, at levels 3, 6, 9, 12, 15 and 18.
 </details>